- MOST RECENT

-The benefits of black pepper go skin-deep!
+The black pepper benefits go skin-deep!
 A condition called vitiligo, in which some areas of the skin turn white after losing the normal pigmentation, can be treated using a substance called piperine found in black pepper, combined with ultraviolet light therapy.
 It also reduces the risk of skin cancer due to exposure to harmful sunlight.
 It helps to maintain a smooth, glowing complexion.

-When consumed with other nutrient-rich fruits and vegetables, black pepper increases the body’s ability to absorb maximum nutrition.
+When consumed with other nutrient-rich fruits and vegetables, black pepper benefits the body’s ability to absorb maximum nutrition.
 It increases the bio-availability and accessibility of nutrients by sharing their benefits with different parts of the body.